 Wise vs International Bank Transfer: What’s the Difference?

-Trying to decide between Wise (formerly TransferWise) vs international bank transfer for your next cross-border payment?
+Trying to decide between Wise (TransferWise) vs international bank transfer for your next cross-border payment?
 Wondering if it’s worth using Wise or if you should just stick to sending money with your bank?
 This guide has you covered.

-Speed: Wise is faster.
-Banks can often take 3-5 working days to send money abroad.
-With Wise 40% of payments are instant, and 80% arrive within 24 hours
+Speed: Banks may take 3-5 working days to send money abroad.
+With Wise 60% of payments are instant, and 80% arrive within 1 hour*

-Transparency: Wise has more of a focus on transparency than many major banks.
-You’ll always see the Wise fees before you make your payment, and there are no extra costs hidden in the exchange rate.
+Transparency: You’ll always see the Wise fees before you make your payment, and there are no extra costs hidden in the exchange rate.
 Intermediary costs are also eliminated, so you’ll know what your recipient will get in advance.
-Bank international transfers usually include an exchange rate markup, and may incur intermediary fees if they’re sent using SWIFT.
-We’ll cover this more later.
+Bank exchange fees and intermediary costs can be tricky to see before you process your payment.

 Ease of use: You can open a free Wise account online or via the Wise app.
 To keep your account safe there is a verification process, which may be instant but can take up to 2 days.
 Banks may also need to ask for verification when you send a payment, to comply with financial legislation.